 2. Property Agent Fees

-Upon successful engagement, landlord would have to pay commission to the property agent for the referral and administration work.
+Upon successful engagement, landlords would have to pay commission to the property agent for the referral and administration work.

 1 year lease = half a month rent